hacaravan/CV/README.md

 </div>

-I'm a junior full stack developer and graduate of the Makers Academy software development bootcamp, ready to help improve your organisation!
+I'm a junior full stack developer with a focus on doing things the right way - in work, in code, and in my life.
+I recently graduated from the Makers Academy software development bootcamp, and I'm now ready to help improve your organisation!
 I've dedicated the last few months to learning new skills - including front & backend JS, Ruby, Rails - and the best ways to code - object oriented principles, TDD, git & Github, agile working - and now I'm excited to put those to the test in the world of work.

 <div align=center>
 <img src=https://github-readme-stats.vercel.app/api?username=hacaravan&show_icons=true&theme=tokyonight&hide=stars height=10% />